jordanclark/cfmailgun/README.md

 This API covers v2 of the api which is still supported but it needs to be updated to v3 and full api coverage is still outstanding.

+## To Install
+Run the following from commandbox:
+`box install cfmailgun`

-# Changes
+## Changes
-2019-05-29 Initial release
+2019-05-29 Open source release

-# API documentation
+## API documentation
 https://documentation.mailgun.com/en/latest/api-intro.html#introduction